Skip to main content

 Developing a Robust QWR Methodology

-Given this, developing a methodology that can be justified in a manner that is credible to Ofcom is critical.
+In developing a methodology, it is important to note there is no single correct way to calculate QWR; Ofcom acknowledges there may be multiple just and reasonable approaches, depending on the information available to the provider.
+Given this, developing a methodology that is justifiable and credible to Ofcom is critical.
 Ofcom has significant experience in determining whether allocations could be deemed as appropriate or not, derived from its existing responsibilities for the regulation of electronic communications markets.

-This process will require significant cross-organisational working across Legal, Finance, Compliance, Product and Operations.
 Throughout this process, firms should document all steps involved, including data sources, definitions, principles, methodologies and assumptions.
 Whilst details will vary by firm, the following steps will be helpful to gather the right information.

 Firms should conduct a thorough inventory of relevant data sources.
 Firms should assess the quality, completeness, and reliability of this data, identifying any potential gaps or limitations.
 The extent and quality of data available will depend on the firm’s data management, revenue attribution, and financial reporting systems.
-We provide a simplified example of potentially relevant data in Figure 5 below, again using the hypothetical video platform ‘VideoCorp’.

 Figure 5: VideoCorp Case Study - continued